 Create Something Out Of Shapes

-This is a very similar exercise, but here instead of a random scribble, you get a set of shapes.
+This is a very similar exercise, but instead of a random scribble, you get a set of shapes.

 Think creatively and doodle something using those shapes.
 Set yourself a timer as well, let’s say 3 minutes.

-This is also great training for everyone new to doodles because it allows you to start seeing things as basic shapes and that in turn makes it easier to doodle.
+This is also great training for everyone new to doodles because it allows you to start seeing things as basic shapes and that, in turn, makes it easier to doodle.

 If you want to learn more about how to doodle in particular, check my Guide To Bullet Journal Doodles For Beginners.

 This is a very fun exercise where you try to give a character to your doodles.